-The Pediatric Psychiatry Resource Network (PediPRN) is facilitated by Bradley Hospital under a grant from Rhode Island’s Executive Office of Health and Human Services, Rhode Island Foundation, and the van Beuren Charitable Foundation.
+The Pediatric Psychiatry Resource Network (PediPRN) is facilitated by Bradley Hospital with grant support from the Rhode Island Department of Health and Blue Cross and Blue Shield of Rhode Island.

 This telephonic consultation program encourages pediatric primary care providers (PPCPs) to consult with mental health specialists, thus improving access to and delivery of high-quality pediatric mental health services.
 The free service is offered to all PPCPs in Rhode Island, though enrollment in advance is encouraged.